 Sensible shoes are also a must!
 No flip flops or crocs please.
-Girls should tie back long hair.
+Girls and boys should tie back long hair.
 Extra water is needed on these days and a hat is needed for outdoor PE.

-When swimming, a one-piece swimsuit should be worn, although UV shirts can be worn on top.
+When swimming, boys should wear suitable swim shorts and girls should wear a one-piece swimsuit, UV shirts should be worn on top.
 Children will need their own towel.

-An Extra Pair of Clothes:
+An Extra Set of Clothes:

-Please always keep a complete set of clothing in your child's backpack (shirt, skirt/shorts, underwear) in case of accident.
+Please always keep a complete set of clothing in your child's backpack (shirt, skirt/shorts, underwear) in case of an accident.